Mr-Bones738/SFMLPong/README.md

 SFMLPong
 ========

-Probably the worst game of Pong ever written
+Multiplayer branch of probably the worst game of Pong ever written.
+Will probably never be updated.